shirecoding/Fireside/rfcs/specifications.md

 - Create Observable for delayed jobs, to be able to chain tasks, as jobs are asynchronus

+## Distributed Event System

+- [ ] Jobs on rq workers should trigger events such as job completions
+- [ ] Use redis as an event broker
+- [ ] Processes (such as on the main django process) may listen for such events instead of polling for the results
+- [ ] An `EventObservable` may hook into such events
+- [ ] Use django channels event loop?
+- [ ] Use a 'do while' observable on a redis queue (jobs on completion should publish to the redis queue)

 ## Utils

 - [ ] Add enabled/disabled mask to ActivatableModel